 The specification followed is the IB Diploma Programme in Chemistry.
 This cohort will follow the most recent iteration of the syllabus, the first assessment of which will take place in May 2025.
 At both Standard Level and Higher Level, students are assessed as follows:

-- Paper 1: 36% of the overall grade (multiple choice questions, data-based guestions and questions on experimental work) - Paper 2: 44% of the overall grade (short answer and extended response questions) - Scientific Investigation: 20% of the overall grade
+- Paper 2: 44% of the overall grade (short answer and extended response questions) - Scientific Investigation: 20% of the overall grade

 For Higher Level, a GCSE Grade 8 or 9 in Chemistry and Mathematics is required